takemaru/graphillion/README.md

 ```

 Though actual power distribution networks are much more complicated,
-we basically rely on the same idea with Graphillion.
+we basically rely on the same idea in the study of power distribution
+networks.
 Our power loss
-minimization tool, which deals with nonlinear objective function with
+minimization tool, which optimizes the network with nonlinear objective function with
 nonconvex constraints, is available online at
 [DNET](https://github.com/takemaru/dnet).